-If first aid fails and the bleeding continues, a doctor will look up into your child's nose with a special light to see if they can find the bleeding blood vessel.
+If after trying first aid the bleeding continues, take your child to the GP or your nearest hospital emergency department.
+A doctor will look up into your child's nose with a light to see if they can find the bleeding blood vessel.

 The doctor may then:

-If nasal packing is not needed then your doctor may advise you to apply an antibiotic ointment to the inside of your child's nose up to four times a day for a week or so to clear any mild infection that may be present.
+If nasal packing is not needed, your doctor may prescribe an antibiotic ointment to be applied to the inside of your child's nose up to four times a day for a week or so to clear any mild infection that may be present.

 For severe nosebleeds, your child may need to have a blood test to check how much blood they have lost.